knoxy1106/LIN3046/README.md

 Among the 3 types of categories, namely, TEXT, SOUND, and IMAGERY, TEXT is the most prominent.
 The penultimately significant type of the SOUND is out of our prediction.
 As it is assumed that SOUND-related poetic devices will be widely used in lyrics to create rhymes and musical effects.
 The use of auditory imagery has also come to our surprise, as it is similar to the SOUND category.

 TEXT related poetic devices:
-metaphors 97 times
+metaphors 97 times,
-allusion 15 times
+allusion 15 times,
-repetition 34 times
+repetition 34 times,
-simile 10 times
+simile 10 times,
 personification 11 times

 SOUNS related poetic devices:
-alliteration 113 times
+alliteration 113 times,
-assonance 35 times
+assonance 35 times,
-consonance 39 times
+consonance 39 times,
 onomatopoeia 12 times

-IMAGERY related poetic devices: visual 94 times tactile 1 time auditory 8 times
+IMAGERY related poetic devices: visual 94 times, auditory 8 times

 ## Methodology